How to Store Avocados

 Ripe avocado mashed on a slice of toast and sprinkled with seasoning is nothing short of amazing—and when something is that good, it's easy to go overboard.
 But going overboard when shopping for avocados can leave you with a problem: too many avocados and not enough time to enjoy them before they go south.
 And what happens when you need only half an avocado?
-Read on for our best whole and cut avocado storage tips!
+Read on to learn how to store whole and cut avocados!

 Why Do Avocados Turn Brown?

 Unless you eat up an avocado as soon as you get home from the grocery store, you may have noticed that any leftover avocado goes from green to brown in a hurry.
 While slightly brown avocado doesn't taste much different from the vibrant, dark green of a freshly cut avo, it is unappetizing to get a scoop of brown guacamole piled on a tortilla chip.
 The brown is just oxidation—it happens to other produce too, like apples and potatoes, when they're exposed to oxygen.
 The transformation is almost immediate with all three, but apples and potatoes can dodge oxidation by being submerged in water.
 Unfortunately, that's not a solution for avocados, but there are ways to slow the process.

 Related: The Best Way to Cut an Avocado

 How to Store Cut Avocados

 There are times when half of an avocado is enough for what we're preparing (avocado toast or a salad topper) and wasting this green gold is not an option.
 You can buy avocado savers online but, in a pinch, there are easy ways to store cut avocados.